Free shipping over $85

 I’m one of the Kip&Co co-founders and my role these days in the business is co-creative director and I’m the go to for all brand collabs and the point of contact for the retail and wholesale managers.
 I work from a little empty beach shack in Point Lonsdale for 2 days a week and then wrangle kids for the rest of the week and squeeze tiny pockets of work in when I can.
 I’m busy but I balance my life with surfing, the beach, mates, hot tubbing and hanging out with my kids and hubby.

 You’re a busy woman.
-How do you juggle the demands of business, family and taking care of yourself?
+How do you juggle it all?

 Probably badly but I try.
 When it is your own business it is hard to separate work and family life but I try to not bore everyone at dinner each night with what Kip has on the cooker.
 My husband is pretty awesome and really covers his share of keeping the house tidy and the kids happy so that helps!
 The juggle is real though.